7hekaka/newcytosim/doc/compile/linux.md

 # Linux installation

-On Linux, you need to install the GNU compiler collection, BLAS and LAPACK.
+On Linux, you need to install the GNU compiler collection, BLAS and LApack.
 This is sufficient to compile sim.
 Recent Linux distributions provide precompiled BLAS/LAPACK as optional installation.
 Please, check your distribution.

 # Prerequisite